Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 ## 💡 QuickStart - Text moderation by using the API

-Before you can begin to test the Project Carnegie or integrate it into your custom applications, you need to create and subscribe to a Content Moderator resource and get the subscription key for accessing the resource.
+Before you can begin to test the Project Carnegie or integrate it into your custom applications, you need to create a Content Moderator resource and get the subscription keys to access the resource.

 ### Step 1.
 Whitelist your subscription ID

 1. Submit this form by filling your subscription ID to whitelist this feature to you: [Microsoft Forms](https://forms.office.com/r/38GYZwLC0u).
-2. The whitelist will take a few minutes to approve.
-After it does, go to next step.
+2. The whitelist will take up to 49 hours to approve.
+Once you receive notification from Microsoft, you can go to next step.

 ### Step 2.
-Create and subscribe to a Content Moderator resource
+Create a Content Moderator resource

 1. Sign in to the [Azure Portal](https://portal.azure.com/).
 2. [Create Content Moderator Resource](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesContentModerator).
 Enter a unique name for your resource, select the **whitelisted subscription**, resource group, your preferred region in one of the **East US, West US 2 and  South Central US** and pricing tier.
 Select **Create**.